Intrahepatic cholestasis of pregnancy (ICP)

 Ursodeoxycholic acid

 Ursodeoxycholic acid (UDCA), or ‘urso’ is sometimes used in women with ICP.
-UDCA can reduce bile acid concentrations and relieve itching, although it does not work for everyone.
-There is no evidence to suggest that UCDA is harmful in pregnancy, and while some women benefit from reduced itching, there is no proof that its use reduces the chance of other ICP related problems.
+UDCA can reduce bile acid levels.
+UCDA is not known to be harmful in pregnancy, and while it helps some women with itching, there is no strong proof that it reduces the chance of other ICP-related problems.

 Rifampicin